binaryslav/linux-cheat-notes/linux-notes.md

           sudo apt-get download PACKAGE (without installing)

+          sudo apt install pkgName - to upgrade a specific package that is already installed

           sudo apt-get install packageName --only-upgrade ( do not innstall new packages but upgrade already installed )

           sudo apt-get install packageName --no-upgrade ( will prevent already installed packgaes from upgrading while installing some new )

           sudo apt update ----> sudo apt upgrade ----> sudo apt autoremove ----->